JamilHaidar/PongAI/README.md

 # Exploratory Machine Learning models on the game of Pong
 In this project, I will create the game of Pong, from scratch, and attempt to apply multiple machine learning approaches on it.
 I chose to do this since if I use a public dataset, I would just be reusing someone's data and replicating their results.
 Instead, I wanted to create my own dataset.
+The whole project report is in [this pdf](Final_Project_EECS298A.pdf).

 First, I create the game: